UiPath v2019 Fast Track

 - Occasionally, due to a dynamic allocation issue, Robots stopped executing jobs assigned dynamically, and remained stuck in a pending state.

-- We've identified and remedied a drop in performance when deploying more than 500 Attended Floating Robots on a single machine template.
+- We've identified and remedied a drop in performance when deploying a large number of Attended Floating Robots on a single machine template.

 - Multiple quartz triggers were generated in the database for non-existing jobs.
 This had a detrimental effect on the performance of the scheduling functionality.